dipc-cc/sp2graph/README.md

 # sp2graph #

-The goal of sp2praph project is to provide tools for analysing the bond-order of sp2 carbon nanostructures.
+The goal of _sp2graph_ project is to provide tools for analysing the bond-order of sp2 carbon nanostructures.
+This is in particular interesting for the interpretation of recent experiments performed with scanning tunneling microscopy on graphene-based nanostructures synthesized on metallic surfaces.

 ## Objectives ##
-Given a planar carbon-based structure (sp2 hydridized), sp2graph aims to provide:
+Given a planar carbon-based structure (sp2 hydridized), _sp2graph_ aims to provide:

    - all possible Kekulé representations
    - the most stable structure according to Clar's sextet theory
    - allow for user defined constrains, such as to impose single or double bonds at specified connections and/or radicals
+   - estimation of the most stable structure through first-neigbours tight-binding model

 ## Methodology ##

 ## Dependencies ##
-Before installation of Inelastica the following packages are required
+For _sp2graph_ installation the following packages are required:

    - numpy

 ## Installation ##